 Pregnancy is a whirlwind of emotions – excitement, anticipation, maybe even a little nervousness.
-But did you know that chronic stress during pregnancy can impact your baby’s development?
+But did you know that prenatal stress during pregnancy can impact your baby’s development?

 While a little stress here and there is normal, long-term, unmanaged stress can have lasting effects on your child’s behavior down the line.